maxbarrett/web-components/README.md

 `Max` = red
 `Barrett` & `max@max.com` = yellow
-Elements are projected on first match, not by specificity like CSS.
+Elements are projected on first match, not specificity like CSS.

-`select` can only select immediate children of the host node.
-Descendants cannot be selected eg: select="table tr".
+Descendants cannot be selected eg: `select="table tr"`.

+The projected subtree retains styles from the main document and can also be styled from inside the shadow tree using the `::content` pseudo element.

-If there is no match, the content will be hidden/encapsulated inside the shadow root.
+If there is no match, the content will be hidden inside the shadow root.

 Rules in the parent page have higher specificity than `:host` rules defined in the element, but lower specificity than a style attribute defined on the host element.